MAY, 2026

 The match wasn't tied to a single day—it ran for almost a week, which converted a moment-in-time peg into a sustained giving window.
 Fundraisers had multiple days to push, donors had multiple chances to give, and the campaign got a much longer tail of momentum than a 24-hour push would have produced.

 The pot filled fast.
-Over $1 million raised in matched giving alone, well above the $500,000 cap, with the matching window closing earlier than expected because the funds were hit so quickly.
+They hit $500,000 cap, with the matching window closing earlier than expected because the matched funds filled so quickly.

 Browse any individual fundraiser page and you can see how the match shows up in practice.
 Donations from the matching partner appear in the donor list alongside individual gifts, with the match named explicitly.
 The matched donation sits right beside the original donor's name, with the same amount.
-It's not a static banner — it's social proof, repeated every time someone gives.
+It's it's social proof, repeated every time someone gives.

 ACT Wildlife is Canberra's only multi-species wildlife care group—a volunteer-run nonprofit that rescues, rehabilitates and releases injured native animals.
 This Mother's Day, they ran a single donation page.
 No custom features, no microsite, no peer-to-peer activation.
-Just a thoughtful appeal with one job: convert.
+Just a thoughtful appeal with strong storytelling and clear ways to make an impact.

 Inspired by what these campaigns have built?

-Whether you're planning your next campaign push or building toward a different moment in your fundraising calendar—explore how Funraisin can power your next campaign at funraisin.co.
+Whether you're planning your next campaign push or building toward a different moment in your fundraising calendar, explore how Funraisin can power your next campaign.